Aaron Hernandez told fiancée 'you're rich,' but that will be complicated

 “How the NFL treats him from this point forward remains to be seen,” Hernandez’s lawyer Jose Baez told TMZ.
 “We’re in discussions with his agents to see where he stands.”

-Hernandez said the family, which just had the funeral for Hernandez, wasn’t “racing to the courthouse” to file anything related to his contract.
+Baez said the family, which just had the funeral for Hernandez, wasn’t “racing to the courthouse” to file anything related to his contract.

 What is in question is the guaranteed money that remained in Hernandez’s contract when he was arrested in 2013.
 The Boston Globe put that figure at $5.91 million.
 The main issue will presumably be whether the Patriots wrongfully withheld bonus money when they cut Hernandez.
 It doesn’t seem Hernandez can win that battle (and it’s a good bet the Patriots would fight it).
 The Patriots declined comment to Yahoo Sports.